Windsor Neighborhood Community Program

-The Windsor Neighborhood Community Program (WNCP) has three core areas that it addresses; Emergency Preparedness and Response, Community Building and Crime Prevention.
-Our goal is to assist Windsor residents in being more resilient and more involved with their community.
-To help accomplishing this, the established and proven Citizens Organized to Prepare for Emergencies (COPE) and Neighborhood Watch programs are included as part of WNCP.
+The Windsor Neighborhood Community Program has three core areas that it addresses; Emergency Preparedness and Response, Community Building and Crime Prevention.
+The program's goal is to assist Windsor residents in being more resilient, better prepared for emergencies, and more involved with their community.
+To help accomplish this, the established Citizens Organized to Prepare for Emergencies (COPE) and Neighborhood Watch programs are included as part of WNCP.

 Participation in WNCP provides opportunities for you to meet your neighbors, build relationships, develop support systems, and obtain critical information.
-The WNCP is managed by the WNCP Coordinator who also acts as the COPE Community Leader.
-The WNCP Coordinator represents the community to agencies and organizations, and is responsible for distribution and collection of information.
-The coordinator communicates information, educational opportunities, and upcoming community activities to Windsor residents participating in the program via Neighborhood Leaders.
-More information about Neighborhood Leaders is included below.
+The WNCP is managed by a coordinator who also acts as the COPE Community Leader.
+The coordinator shares information, educational opportunities, and community activities to participants via Neighborhood Leaders.
+To learn more about becoming a neighborhood leader, click HERE.

 WNCP is about community.
-We welcome suggestions from our Neighborhood Leaders and other participants on how to improve the program or what other activities could benefit Windsor residents.
-Participation in WNCP is voluntary.
+We welcome suggestions from our Neighborhood Leaders and Windsor residents on how to improve the program or what other activities could benefit our community.

 Emergency Preparedness and Response/COPE

-Several activities are planned to assist Windsor in becoming a more cohesive community.
+Several activities are sponsored to assist Windsor in becoming a more cohesive community.
 Suggested activities are listed below.
 However, each Neighborhood Leader is encouraged to tailor the activities to meet the needs and interests of their neighborhood.
 Residents can choose to opt in to all or none.